 4. Vomiting or Diarrhea

-If your baby or toddler vomits or has diarrhea, bring her to the doctor or ER sooner than you’d bring an older child.
-A key warning sign is dry diapers: If she isn’t peeing, she’s likely dehydrated.
+If your baby or toddler vomits or has diarrhea, bring them to the doctor or ER sooner than you’d bring an older child.
+A key warning sign is dry diapers: If they aren’t peeing, they're likely dehydrated.

 “An older child is going to be able to tolerate a day or so of pretty bad diarrhea, but an infant can get dehydrated in under 12 hours with severe diarrhea,” Sacchetti says.